Somali Airlines Flight 40: Investigation

 According to the Aviation Safety Network (ASN), eight minutes after taking off from Mogadishu, the aircraft entered a spiral dive after encountering strong vertical gusts.
 During the dive, loads increased to approximately 5.76 g, exceeding the design stress limits of the Fokker F27, which caused its right wing to separate.
 Airdisaster.com wrote that the flight crew were believed to have erred in taking off during known thunderstorm conditions.
+According to Antonio Bordoni in his 1997 book Airlife's Register of Aircraft Accidents, the aircraft crashed after encountering turbulence that "exceeded [the] design stress limits of [the] aircraft".

 However, Hiiraan Online wrote that other accounts noted that "the pilot may have become disoriented and could not recover from an unusual attitude".
 Additionally, Hiiraan Online stated that ASN's reasoning was contestable "on account of the weather in Mogadishu in July.
 There are hardly any thunderstorms in Mogadishu in July, save for light showers.
 The sky is relatively clear; thus, the pilot's thought of facing a storm is not feasible."

 Peter Scott Bridges wrote in 2000 that the aircraft was "barely functioning" and that the pilot had refused to fly the aircraft until he was told to either take off or go to jail.